jafaryor/knowledge-base/Management/code-review.md

 * Reviews should be concise and written in neutral language.
 * Critique the code, not the author.

+### Best practices
+1. Know What to Look for in Code Reviews
+2. Build and Test — Before Code Reviews
+3. Don’t Review Code For Longer Than 60 Minutes

+    Never review for longer than 60 minutes at a time.
+Performance and attention-to-detail tend to drop off after that point.
+It’s best to do code reviews often (and in short sessions).

+4. Check No More Than 400 Lines at a Time
+5. Give Feedback That Helps (Not Hurts)
+6. Comment source code before review
+7. Use checklists

+    Checklists are the most effective way to eliminate frequently made errors and to combat the challenges of omission finding.
+Code review checklists also provide team members with clear expectations for each type of review and can be helpful to track for reporting and process improvement purposes.

+8. Practice lightweight code reviews
+9. Include Everyone in the Code Review Process
+10. Foster a Positive Culture

+    Fostering a positive culture around code reviews is important.
+Code reviews play a vital role in product quality.
+It doesn’t matter who introduced the error.
+What matters is the bug was caught before it went into the product.
+And that should be celebrated.

+11. Use static code analyzer.

 ### Responding to reviews
 * Respond to every comment, even if it’s only a simple “ACK” or “done.”
 * Squashing commits during the review process makes it hard for the reviewer to follow up on changes.